The EASIEST DIY Dog Bed (Repurposed Furniture)

 The EASIEST creative DIY dog bed you CAN'T screw Up!
 Make this simple large dog bed by simply removing the legs from an old wood chair.

-Let me know what you think in the comment section below, or just say hello so I know you’ve been here.
-Don’t forget to pin it to your DIY projects board.
+I’d love to hear what you think about this project.
+Drop your thoughts in the comments, or just say hey!
+And don’t forget to pin it to your DIY board.

 Until the next project… xo, Do